lrb924/Snack_Coin_Rewards/README.md

 * `create_db.sql`: SQL file creating the database framekwork
 * `insert_data.sql`: SQL file containing the queries
 * `snack.db`: Database containing the menu items
-* `app.py`: Python script to run the Streamlit application
+* `app.py`: Python script containing the code that’s associated with the web interface of the application
 * `Images`: Directory containing images of menu itmes and sub directory of application examples

 --------------

 ## Installation

+1. fs
+2. Add your mnemonic seed phrase (which Ganache provides) to the SAMPLE.env file as WEB_PROVIDER_URI.
+Then rename the file to .env.

 ## Usage

-tk
+Once installed, you can use the contracts and the python script to run thhe Snack Coin Rewards interface through Streamlit.

 ## Examples of Application